Extra Facts

 Proof.
 If \(k\) is finite, so is \(K\), and we can let \(\gamma\) be a generator of the multiplicative subgroup.
 So we may assume \(k\) is infinite.

-By a straightforward induction, we can reduce to the case \(K=k(\alpha,\beta)\).
-We will show that an element of the form \[\gamma = \alpha + c\beta\] will generate \(K\) for all but finitely many \(c\) in \(k\); we excluded the case of \(k\) finite to ensure that there will always be at least one usable \(c\).
+By a straightforward induction, since finite extensions are finitely generated, we can reduce to the case \(K=k(\alpha,\beta)\).
+We will show that an element of the form \[\gamma = \alpha + c\beta\] will generate \(K\) for all but finitely many \(c\) in \(k\).
+The reason we excluded the case of \(k\) finite is to ensure that there will always be at least one usable \(c\).

 We observed above that \([k(\gamma):k] \geq [k(\gamma):k]_s\), and by assumption \([K:k] = [K:k]_s\).
 Since \(k(\gamma)\) is a subfield of \(K\), therefore, it suffices to show \([k(\gamma):k]_s \geq [K:k]_s\).